-Fiscal 2020 Structure.
-In designing the fiscal 2020 bonus plan, the Committee decided to retain the existing structure from the previous year, including the use of two financial objectives and a set of defined corporate objectives to determine the applicable bonus funding percentage.
+Fiscal 2021 Structure.
+In designing the fiscal 2021 annual cash incentive bonus plan, the Committee decided to retain the existing structure from the previous year, including the use of two financial objectives and a set of defined corporate objectives to determine the applicable bonus funding percentage.
 Revenue and adjusted operating income were again selected as the financial objectives in order to reflect Ciena's overall emphasis on balancing both top-line revenue growth and bottom-line profitability.
-These financial objectives were weighted equally and their performance averaged to determine the total financial funding percentage.
-In turn, the financial funding percentage was multiplied by the corporate objectives multiplier, which included an upside multiplier based on overperformance against the corporate objectives, to derive the total bonus funding percentage.
-However, the Committee made two changes to the pay-for-performance table for the adjusted operating income financial objective: (i) increased the minimum performance threshold from 70% to 80% of target; and (ii) modified the slope for performance below target from 1-to-1 to 1.5-to-1, such that, the resulting target bonus earned for 90% performance against target would decrease from 90% to 85%.
-These changes were made to reflect Ciena's larger adjusted operating income target and its historical performance against that target, and to better balance risk and reward for adjusted operating income performance below target by avoiding the possibility of a meaningful bonus payout in the event of Ciena's average or below-average financial performance.
-The Committee considered that, based on Ciena's historical performance against the financial targets in its annual operating plan, the likely range of outcomes on the financial objectives would result in a fiscal 2020 bonus payout representing a percentage of Ciena's profit that was reasonably consistent with that in recent years.
+These financial objectives were weighted equally and their performance averaged to determine the total financial objectives funding percentage.
+In turn, the financial objectives funding percentage was multiplied by the corporate objectives multiplier, which included an upside multiplier based on overperformance against the corporate objectives, to derive the total bonus funding percentage.
+However, the Committee made two substantive changes to the pay-for-performance table for the revenue financial objective: (i) increased the minimum payout from 50% to 70% and modified the slope for performance below target from 5-to-1 to 3-to-1; and (ii) decreased the maximum payout from 200% to 160% and modified the slope for performance above target from 10-to-1 to 6-to-1.
+These changes were made in order to enable greater predictability in the bonus plan outcomes given the ongoing market industry uncertainty and industry volatility resulting from the business impacts of the COVID-19 pandemic, and to reflect the higher degree of difficulty in Ciena's fiscal 2021 operating plan as compared to recent years.
+The Committee considered that, with these changes, the likely range of outcomes on the financial objectives would result in a fiscal 2021 bonus payout representing a percentage of Ciena's profit that was reasonably consistent with that in recent years.

-The applicable bonus funding percentage under the fiscal 2020 bonus plan is calculated as set forth below, with the maximum amount that could be paid equaling 216% of the target bonus ($(200\% \times 50\%) + (160\% \times 50\%) \times 1.2$).
-The Committee elected to use the same objectives for all eligible employees, including our NEOs, in order to align the interests of our employee base and to promote teamwork and morale.
-Overall, the fiscal 2020 bonus plan was designed to balance and align the interests of our employees and stockholders, while incentivizing the company's workforce to drive toward improved profitability and stockholder return.
+The applicable bonus funding percentage under the fiscal 2021 annual cash incentive bonus plan was calculated as set forth below, with the maximum amount that could be paid equaling 192% of the target bonus ((160% x 50%) + (160% x 50%) x 1.2).
+With the exception of employees of the Blue Planet Software organization, who are compensated on a separate set of objectives specifically relating to the Blue Planet business, the Committee elected to use the same objectives for all eligible employees, including our NEOs, in order to align the interests of our employee base and to promote teamwork and morale.
+Overall, the fiscal 2021 annual cash incentive bonus plan was designed to balance and align the interests of our employees and stockholders, while incentivizing Ciena's workforce to drive toward improved profitability and stockholder return.

-Fiscal 2020 Revenue
+Fiscal 2021 Revenue

 Performance Against Target (%) Total Target Bonus Earned (%)

 < 90% 0%

-90% 50%
+90% 70%

-95% 75%
+95% 85%

 100% 100%

-105% 150%
+105% 130%

-3 110% 200%
+≥110% 160%

-Fiscal 2020 Adjusted Operating Income
+Fiscal 2021 Adjusted Operating Income

 + Performance Against Target (%) Total Target Bonus Earned (%)

 < 80% 0%

 80% 70%

 90% 85%

 100% 100%

 110% 120%

 120% 140%

-3 130% 160%
+≥130% 160%

-Corporate Object ctives Multiplier
+Corporate Obje ctives Multiplier

 • Objectives Achieved (#) Multiplier

 < 4 0.0x

 4 0.8x

 5 0.9x

 6 1.0x

 7 1.1x

 8 1.2x

-^{} Only applies if achieve minimum performance threshold of each Financial Objective; otherwise reverts to 1.0x
+\ Only applies if achieve minimum performance threshold of each Financial Objective; otherwise reverts to 1.0x

 Bonus payments are interpolated for performance results falling between the designated levels set forth above.
-For illustrative purposes only and by way of example, if Ciena had achieved 98% of the revenue target, 90% of the adjusted operating income target and seven of its eight corporate objectives, the applicable annual cash incentive award would have been $96\% ((90\% \times 50\%) + (85\% \times 50\%) \times 1.1)$ of the target bonus opportunity.
+For illustrative purposes only and by way of example, if Ciena had achieved 95% of the revenue target, 90% of the adjusted operating income target and seven of its eight corporate objectives, the applicable annual cash incentive award would have been 94% ((85% x 50%) + (85% x 50%) x 1.1) of the target annual cash incentive opportunity.